Atlanta Falcons hire former UW coach Steve Sarkisian as offensive coordinator

 The Atlanta Falcons have hired former UW coach Steve Sarkisian as offensive coordinator, the team announced Wednesday.

 That assures that Sarkisian will return to Seattle in a coaching role for the first time since he left UW following the 2013 season to become the head coach at USC.
 USC did not play at Washington during Sarkisian’s time with the Trojans — he was fired early in the 2015 season after showing up to a team meeting under the influence of alcohol.
-But the Falcons are due to host the Falcons again in 2017 — dates and times of games will be set later in the year, likely April.
+But the Seahawks are due to host the Falcons again in 2017 — dates and times of games will be set later in the year, likely April.

-Sarkisian had been named Alabama’s offensive coordinator following the team’s win over Washington in the Peach Bowl, or the semi-finals of the BCS, when Lane Kiffin was dismissed after having been named head coach at Florida Atlanta.
+Sarkisian had been named Alabama’s offensive coordinator following the team’s win over Washington in the Peach Bowl, or the semifinals of the College Football Playoff, when Lane Kiffin was dismissed after having been named head coach at Florida Atlanta.
 Sarkisian worked as the OC for Alabama’s national title game loss to Clemson.

 With Atlanta, Sarkisian will replace Kyle Shanahan, who on Tuesday was named as the head coach of the San Francisco 49ers.